ABSTRACT SUBMISSIONS

 -

-Currinda is the registration and abstract submission system being used for SFS 2026.
+Currinda is the registration and abstract submission system in use for SFS 2026.

 If you have not used Currinda before, you will be required to create a new account.
 You will need to provide the below information to create your account: